 So those 100+ pounds can crush you with the force that could crumple the hood of a car.
 Imagine what it could do to you or your pet.

-The bottom line is, DIY garage repairs are too risky to attempt.
+The bottom line is, DIY garage repairs and even garage door spring installation are too risky to attempt.